Guides

 The Immigration Rules also describe that, in some scenarios, the qualifying period can be counted back from different possible “end dates”.
 In plain English: which trips fall inside your qualifying period can depend on the end date that’s used[1].

-Example: adding a missing trip shifts the projection
+Example: adding a missing trip changes the calculation

 Scenario